Jodi Picoult: Career

 Picoult became the writer of the DC Comics series Wonder Woman (vol. 3), following the departure of Allan Heinberg.
 Her first issue (number 6) was released on March 28, 2007, and her last was issue number 10, released on June 27, 2007.

-Nineteen Minutes, Picoult's novel about the aftermath of a school shooting in a small town, published on the 9th March 2007, was her first book to debut at number 1 on the New York Times best-seller list.
+Nineteen Minutes, Picoult's novel about the aftermath of a school shooting in a small town, published on March 9, 2007, was her first book to debut at number 1 on the New York Times Best Seller list.
 Her book Change of Heart, published on March 4, 2008, was her second novel to debut at number 1 on that list.
-Handle with Care in 2009 and House Rules in 2010 also reached number 1 on the New York Times best-seller list.
+Handle with Care in 2009 and House Rules in 2010 also reached number 1 on the New York Times Best Seller list.

-Jodi Picoult is aware that she is often pigeon-holed as chick-lit author, but stated that what she loses in critical acclaim, she gains in influence: "I’m never going to win the Nobel prize for literature, not going to win a National Book award, never even going to be nominated.
+Often categorized as a chick-lit author, a somewhat derisive label, Picoult has claimed to accept a lack of critical acclaim in exchange for popularity: "I'm never going to win the Nobel Prize for Literature, not going to win a National Book Award, never even going to be nominated.
 What you trade for that is sales and readership.
 And I would rather reach more people.
 It would be very nice to not be unfairly accused of being a bad writer, but hopefully if you do pick up one of my books, you will be quickly disabused of that notion."

 In November 2019, Picoult participated in the criticism of Brooke Nelson, a college student who was mentioned in her local newspaper as saying she thought that author Sarah Dessen's YA novels were not suitable for the Common Read program run by Northern State University, Aberdeen, and had instead advocated for the inclusion of Just Mercy, a memoir by civil rights attorney Bryan Stevenson.
 Picoult described Nelson's views as "sinister" and "demeaning to women", and encouraged her followers on Twitter to "fight the patriarchy" in response to Nelson's comments.
 When the story was reported in Jezebel, The Guardian, The Washington Post, and Slate, Picoult posted an apology on Twitter, noting that her remarks had resulted in harassment and bullying of Nelson.

+Her 2024 novel By Any Other Name is based on the premise that the poet Emilia Lanier was the actual author of several works of William Shakespeare.
+Picoult used the publication of the book to raise alternate theories of Shakespeare authorship, claiming "I think that, back then, people in theatre knew that William Shakespeare was a catch-all name for a lot of different types of authors".
+Picoult characterized Shakespeare's identity as a literary "in-joke" whose context was lost over time and argued that the widely accepted Stratfordian Shakespeare could not have written the proto-feminist characters that punctuate many of his works.